arpadgabor/arpadgabor/README.md

 # I design & develop things. ☕

 Hey there!
-I'm Arpad, new engineer, HQ in Romania.
+I'm Arpad, new engineer, HQ in Finland.

 I'm an avid coffee drinker, designer and developer.
 I'm open to new opportunities, I like spending time learning new things and finding the best solutions to problems.